 During the exam, we use a special instrument to look for dark areas or soft spots in a tooth.
 X-rays further help us in identifying these trouble areas.
 If you have a cavity, it's recommended that it be filled sooner rather than later.

 We first numb the area of the mouth needing the filling.

 The decay is removed from the tooth completely.
 The next step is to prep the tooth for the new composite filling.
 We do this by applying an etching gel into the small hole, washing it away and then packing the hole with resin.
 The resin is cured and hardened with a special dental light.
 We can place multiple fillings in the same area, and we recommend coming in for treatment as soon as it's found that you have a cavity.

-If you think you might need a filling or want to learn more about this procedure, call our office today and our helpful staff members can further assist you.
+If you think you might need a dental filling and want to know more about the procedure, call our office today and one of our friendly team members will be happy to help.